Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/Layers/ChangeFeatureLayerRenderer/readme.md

 ## Use case

-A feature layer hosted on ArcGIS Online has a preset renderer and will display in an ArcGIS Runtime application with that renderer.
+A feature layer hosted on ArcGIS Online has a preset renderer and will display in an ArcGIS Maps SDK for .NET application with that renderer.
 However, for example, the color associated with the original renderer may be unsuitable for a company with staff or clients who are color blind, or for presentation with a different set of basemap and operational layers.
 In these cases, the renderer on the feature layer's data can be set to a more suitable color.

 ## How to use the sample